- Popular Village Location

 - Double Glazing

-Lainauria is an immaculately presented three-bedroom detached bungalow situated in the desirable village of Gattonside, which lies just across the River Tweed from the much sought-after Borders town of Melrose.
+Darvale is a well presented two-bedroom, terraced house situated in a popular residential area in the conservation village of Darnick which lies on the fringes of the much sought-after Borders town of Melrose.

-Internally, the property lies over one level and comprises three bedrooms, an ensuite shower room, a bathroom, a sitting room, a dining room, a kitchen, a conservatory and a utility room.
-With good storage throughout including the partially floored attic space, the property benefits from gas central heating and double glazing throughout.
+Internally, the accommodation lies over three floors and comprises two bedrooms, a bathroom, a breakfasting kitchen and a large sitting room.
+With good storage, the property also has gas central heating and is double glazed.

-Edinburgh and Newcastle are easily accessible via the A68, with most Border towns readily available from this central location.
-The aforementioned Borders Railway, runs between Tweedbank and Edinburgh and is around one and a half miles away.
+Edinburgh is easily accessible via the A68, with most Borders towns readily available from this central location, as well as via the aforementioned Borders Railway.

 (All distances are approximate)

-Lainauria, 14 Montgomerie Terrace sits in the desirable village of Gattonside which lies a short distance across the River Tweed from the attractive Borders town of Melrose.
+Darvale is situated in a popular residential area between the charming conservation village of Darnick and the larger Borders town of Melrose.
 Regarded by many as the most picturesque of the Borders towns, Melrose is situated between the Eildon Hills and River Tweed.
 With an approximate population of around 2100 in Melrose, and 1200 in the immediate villages of Gattonside, Darnick and Newstead, the town provides an extensive choice of amenities ranging from a variety of specialist independent shops including a green grocer, a fishmonger, two butchers, antique and interiors shops, small supermarkets, a large selection of restaurants and numerous hotels, all situated around the High Street area of this vibrant town.

-The thriving old mill town of Galashiels five miles to the West offers a fuller range of shopping facilities, which include Tesco, ASDA, Boots, Next and Marks & Spencer.
-There are two highly acclaimed restaurants and a lively village hall within Gattonside itself.
+The thriving old mill town of Galashiels four miles to the West offers a fuller range of shopping facilities, which include Tesco, ASDA, Boots, Next and Marks & Spencer.

 Local tourist attractions include Melrose Abbey, Harmony House (home to the Borders Book Festival), Priorwood Gardens, the Greenyards, (home of Melrose RFC and Rugby Sevens), and Abbotsford House with award winning visitor centre, the former home of Sir Walter Scott.